 Much of this legislation is capable of applying to the University and of rendering Council members and other executives of the University personally liable for an offence by the University.

-Provided, however, that the Council takes reasonable steps to ensure that there is an effective system for ensuring that the University complies with its statutory obligations, it is highly unlikely that a Council member would be held liable for statutory offences.
+Provided, however, that the Council takes reasonable steps to ensure that there is an effective system for ensuring that the University complies with its statutory obligations, it is unlikely that a Council member would be pursued and held liable for statutory offences.

 Reforms to Commonwealth and State legislation in 2012 and 2013 harmonise the imposition of personal criminal liability for corporate fault across all Australian jurisdictions with the objective of modifying or removing personal and vicarious liability of directors and other executives of bodies corporate for offences committed by the bodies corporate.
 The effect of this reform is discussed below.